 - Dimenhydrinate (Dramamine®): Like meclizine, an over-the-counter human antihistamine that can be effective in treating the signs and symptoms of motion sickness in some dogs.
 As with many antihistamines in its drug class, dimenhydrinate can cause drowsiness and “dry mouth” in dogs.

 - Diphenhydramine (Benadryl ®): Another over-the-counter human antihistamine that can be effective in treating the signs and symptoms of motion sickness in some dogs.
 Similar to meclizine and dimenhydrinate, diphenhydramine can cause drowsiness and “dry mouth” in dogs.
 It can also cause agitation in some dogs.
+Once you've spoken with your veterinarian about using Bendaryl® for your dog, use our Diphenhydramine Calculator to determine your dog's minimum and maximum dosage.

 - Ginger: Ginger is an herb that has been used for centuries to aid in digestion and help prevent nausea and vomiting.
-There are plenty of anecdotal reports of it being used successfully for these purposes in dogs, and several studies documenting its effectiveness for helping to control the nausea and vomiting associated with pregnancy in women and motion sickness in people in general.
+There are plenty of anecdotal reports of it being used successfully for these purposes in dogs, and several studies documenting its effectiveness for helping to control nausea and vomiting associated with pregnancy in women and motion sickness in people in general.
 To my knowledge, there haven’t been any specific studies to show the safety and effectiveness of using ginger to help dogs suffering from car and motion sickness, but many people (and some vets) use and swear by it.
-The prevailing opinion is that either freshly grated ginger root or ginger root powder is more effective than things like ginger snap cookies, and that it's best to give about an hour before travel.
-Talk to your vet about what dose and frequency is likely to be best for your dog and make sure that any liquid/tincture formulations you try don't have xylitol in them.
+The prevailing opinion is that either freshly grated ginger root or ginger root powder is more effective than things like ginger snap cookies and that it's best to give about an hour before travel.
+Talk to your vet about what dose and frequency are likely to be best for your dog and make sure that any liquid/tincture formulations you try don't have xylitol in them.

 - CBD: Some people are using and recommending CBD or hemp oil for dogs suffering from car sickness.
 To my knowledge, there are no studies that have been done to test the efficacy of CBD oil in helping dogs suffering from motion sickness.
 Additionally, CBD can interfere/interact with certain medications and/or supplements that your dog is currently on, and the CBD industry, while growing rapidly, is at this point very poorly regulated.
 If you do decide to try CBD to help your dog avoid getting carsick (or for any other reason), please read our "What to Know if You Want to Give Your Dog CBD" article first.